South Georgia pipit

-The South Georgia pipit (Anthus antarcticus) is a sparrow-sized bird only found on the South Georgia archipelago off the Antarctic Peninsula.
-It is the only songbird in Antarctica, South Georgia's only passerine, and one of the few non-seabirds of the region.
+The South Georgia pipit (Anthus antarcticus) is a sparrow-sized bird found only on the South Georgia archipelago off the Antarctic Peninsula.
+It is the only songbird in Antarctica, South Georgia's only passerine, and one of the few non-seabirds found in the region.
 It builds nests from dried grass, usually within tussac grass, and lays four eggs a year.
 It feeds on small insects and spiders, and beach debris.